snarielwala/ToDoList/README.md

 *Using ActiveAndroid as the ORM for MySqlite
 *Using dialogue fragment to edit items
-*Every Item has a due date (Implemented using custom Item adapter)
+*Every Item has a due date (Implemented using custom Item adapter) *Sends a notification if there are any pending tasks due that day (One notification per day)

 Here's a walkthrough of implemented user stories: